 Center for Tree Science - Undergraduate Research Fellowship: Undergraduate research fellows at Morton Arboretum engage in a 10-week summer course that trains students in the scientific process by completing an independent research project, including question development, study design, data collection and analysis, and final presentation to several audiences.
 Students work directly with individual mentors who will advise and guide them through the entire process.
 This fellowship is open to first and second year undergraduate students.

-Environmental Opportunities: STEM majors at Northeastern Illinois University (NEIU), such as Environmental Science, Biology, Earth Science and Environmental Studies, can prepare students for careers in "green-collar" fields including environmental epidemiologist, environmental lawyer, climatologist, environmental chemist, climate change analyst, plant scientist, marine biologist, geologist, materials scientist, food scientist, wildlife biologist, hydrologist, sustainability director and more.
+Environmental Opportunities: STEM majors at Northeastern Illinois University, such as Environmental Science, Biology, Earth Science and Environmental Studies, can prepare for careers in "green-collar" fields including environmental epidemiologist, environmental lawyer, climatologist, environmental chemist, climate change analyst, plant scientist, marine biologist, geologist, materials scientist, food scientist, wildlife biologist, hydrologist, sustainability director and more.

-Abbot Labs: Every year we host hundreds of interns from the world’s leading universities.
+Abbott Labs: Every year Abbott Labs host hundreds of interns from the world’s leading universities.
 Successful interns have demonstrated academic excellence, strong leadership, communication skills and technical excellence in their respective fields.
 Interns have the opportunity to work in functions that include engineering, science, finance, information technology and marketing.
-Our internships offer flexible 10 to 12-week assignments during the summer, adjusted to your academic calendar and the needs of individual businesses.
-Deadlines are site specific.
+Our internships offer flexible 10 to 12 week assignments during the summer, adjusted to your academic calendar and the needs of individual businesses.
+Deadlines vary.

 Fermilab provides internships for students who apply directly to Fermilab or through the Department of Energy.
 Fermilab also has international partnerships with institutions in foreign countries that are responsible for selecting students.
-Deadline varies for the multiple programs offered by Fermilab.
+Deadlines vary for the different programs offered by Fermilab.

-Peggy Notebaert Nature Museum: Internships in the fall, winter and summer for college and university students.
+Peggy Notebaert Nature Museum: Internship opportunities are offered in the fall, winter and summer for college and university students.
 Rolling admissions.

 NASA Internships are educational hands-on opportunities that provide unique NASA-related research and operational experiences for high school, undergraduate and graduate students as well as educators.
 These internships integrate participants with career professionals emphasizing mentor-directed, degree-related, real-world task completion.

-NSF-REU: The National Science Foundation (NSF) funds a large number of research opportunities in a variety of fields for undergraduate students through its REU Sites program.
+NSF-REU: The National Science Foundation (NSF) funds a large number of research opportunities in a variety of fields for undergraduate students through its Research Experiences for Undergraduates (REU) Sites program.
 An REU Site consists of a group of about ten undergraduates who work in the research programs of the host institution.
 Deadlines vary depending on REU site.

-American Mathematical Society: List of summer research experiences for undergraduates (REUs) that focus on mathematics and computer science.
+American Mathematical Society: A list of summer research experiences for undergraduates (REUs) that focus on mathematics and computer science.
 Various research opportunities all over the country at host institutions.
 Deadlines are site specific.

-University of Missouri Undergraduate Research Programs: Main page that includes list of SURE/REU opportunities.
-Be sure to check out the list of opportunities that are for non-MU students.
+University of Missouri Undergraduate Research Programs: The main page includes a list of Research Experiences for Undergraduates (REU) opportunities.
+Be sure to check out the list of opportunities that are for non-University of Missouri (MU) students.
 Deadlines are site specific.

 U.S. Department of Energy Science Undergraduate Laboratory Internship (SULI) program: The program encourages undergraduate students to pursue science, technology, engineering, and mathematics (STEM) careers by providing research experiences, under the guidance of laboratory/facility staff scientists or engineers, on projects supporting the Department of Energy (DOE) mission.
 Read more information about SULI and access the online application.

-HHMI Janelia Undergraduate Scholar Program at the Janelia Farm Research Campus Howard Hughes Medical Institute offers a 10-week summer research program.
-Located in Ashburn, Va.
+HHMI Janelia Undergraduate Scholar Program at the Janelia Farm Research Campus: Howard Hughes Medical Institute offers a 10-week summer research program.
+Located in Ashburn, VA.
 All living expenses paid plus a $5,000 research stipend and travel support.
-Variety of research topics.
-The summer research program at the Farm Research Campus is located in Manhattan, Kansas and provides a $4,500 stipend for the summer, room and board at K-State, and a $300 travel allowance.
-Various research topics.
+Opportunities are available in a variety of research topics.
+The summer research program at the Farm Research Campus is located in Manhattan, Kansas and provides a $4,500 stipend for the summer, room and board at Kansas State, and a $300 travel allowance.
+Opportunities are available in a variety of research topics.
 View a description of other research programs at K-State.

-Undergraduate Research Opportunities in Chemistry and Biochemistry at Georgia Tech Ten-week program including $5,000 stipend, travel allowance and housing.
+Undergraduate Research Opportunities in Chemistry and Biochemistry at Georgia Tech: The ten-week program includes a $5,000 stipend, travel allowance and housing.
 Projects available in analytical, biological, inorganic, physical, polymer and interdisciplinary chemistry.
 Students also participate in professional development seminars, site visits to scientific companies/government labs and social activities with fellow students and other REU groups on campus.

-The Whitney Laboratory for Marine Bioscience: Offers an 11-week summer research program and is located in St. Augustine, Fla.
-Provides a competitive stipend, housing, and assistance with travel.
-Variety of research topics.
+The Whitney Laboratory for Marine Bioscience offers an 11-week summer research program and is located in St. Augustine, Fla.
+The program provides a competitive stipend, housing, and assistance with travel.
+There are a variety of research topics available.

-Monsanto Student Opportunities: Monsanto provides its applicants vast research opportunities.
-The program provides a stipend and travel expenses but each individual research opportunities have different requirements and rewards.
-Under “How to apply”, click on the “Internship, Co-op, and Trainee Roles” link to search for opportunities.
+Monsanto Student Opportunities: Monsanto provides its applicants with many research opportunities.
+The program provides a stipend and travel expenses but each individual research opportunity has different requirements and rewards.
+Under “How to apply”, select the “Internship, Co-op, and Trainee Roles” link to search for opportunities.
 Rolling deadlines.

-Stowers Summer Scholars Program: The Stowers Institute of Medicine offers a program that provides its applicants vast research opportunities including, stem cell and growth research, neuroscience research, Cell Biology, and many more.
+Stowers Summer Scholars Program: The Stowers Institute of Medicine offers a program that provides its applicants with a variety of research topics including, stem cell and growth research, neuroscience research, cell biology, and many more.
 The program provides its applicants with a $4,000 stipend, travel expenses, and housing options.
-Stowers Institute is located in Kansas City, Mo.
+Stowers Institute is located in Kansas City, MO.

-Plant Genomics at Michigan State University: Laboratory and computational opportunities in the field of plant genomics in this 10-week program.
+Plant Genomics at Michigan State University: Laboratory and computational opportunities are available in the field of plant genomics in this 10-week program.
 Participants receive a $5,250 stipend, housing and meals, and some travel help.

-MEDIX: Medical Informatics Experiences in Undergraduate Research: A National Science Foundation Research Experiences for Undergraduates (REU) Program.
+MEDIX: Medical Informatics Experiences in Undergraduate Research: A National Science Foundation (NSF) Research Experiences for Undergraduates (REU) Program.
 The Medical Informatics (MedIX) program’s main objectives are to encourage talented undergraduates to pursue graduate education and to expose students to interdisciplinary research, especially at the border of information technology and medicine.
 All of the projects on which students will work are inspired by state-of-the-art research questions in imaging informatics.
-The program will be hosted by DePaul University and University of Chicago and the research environment will offer the students the opportunity to interact with computer scientists, medical physicists, and medical doctors.
+The program is hosted by DePaul University and University of Chicago and the research environment offers students the opportunity to interact with computer scientists, medical physicists, and medical doctors.

 Nebraska Summer Research Program: This 10-week residential summer research experience provides mentoring and research experiences while allowing scholars to preview graduate school life.
 Students with a strong interest in graduate programs are particularly encouraged to apply.
-STIPEND RANGE: $5,000- $6,000.
-RESEARCH PROGRAMS in the following fields: Applied Plant Systems, Bioenergy Systems, Biomedical Engineering, Chemistry, Integrated Agronomic Systems, Materials Sciences (MRSEC), Minority Health Disparities, Nanohybrid Functional Materials, Nanotechnology, NIMBUS, Redox Biology, Sustainability, Systems Biology, Virology.
+The stipend range is $5,000- $6,000.
+Research programs are available in the following fields: Applied Plant Systems, Bioenergy Systems, Biomedical Engineering, Chemistry, Integrated Agronomic Systems, Materials Sciences (MRSEC), Minority Health Disparities, Nanohybrid Functional Materials, Nanotechnology, NIMBUS, Redox Biology, Sustainability, Systems Biology, and Virology.

-One Heart Source Experiential Learning Programs in South Africa: One Heart Source (OHS) is offering a variety of 1, 2, and 4-week experiential learning programs this summer and the organization is currently accepting applications.
-OHS Global Mentors will gain international experience; develop skills in international communication, mentorship and community outreach; mentor students to achieve academic growth and cultivate lasting relationships, immerse yourself in local communities and broaden your global perspective; focus on examining Education/Social Work, Youth Empowerment, or Health Innovation within the context of South Africa; and collaborate with groups of university students from around the world.
-Applications for the Mentorship Programs are accepted on a rolling basis - positions are filling quickly!
+One Heart Source Experiential Learning Programs in South Africa: One Heart Source (OHS) is offers a variety of 1-, 2-, and 4-week experiential learning programs each summer and the organization accepts applications on a rolling basis.
+OHS Global Mentors will gain international experience; develop skills in international communication, mentorship and community outreach; mentor students to achieve academic growth and cultivate lasting relationships, immerse themselves in local communities and broaden their global perspective; focus on examining Education/Social Work, Youth Empowerment, or Health Innovation within the context of South Africa; and collaborate with groups of university students from around the world.
+Applications for the Mentorship Programs are accepted on a rolling basis.